awmiklovic/FeedbackButton/readme.md

 ### formValidated = 'Boolean'

-If you need your form validated, the validation should happen outside of the component, and passed in as a boolean prop.
+If you need your form validated, the validation should happen outside of the component and be passed in as a boolean prop.

 ```
-formValidate(formField, value){
+formValidate(){
+  let newState = {
+    ...this.state,
-  return(this.state.formField.length > 0)
+    formValidated: (this.state.formInput.length > 0)
+  }
+  this.setState(newState);
 }

 ```

 ### buttonFunction = 'Func'